it-projects-llc/tg-addons/tg_pos/README.rst

 * Added user group "Point of Sale - Show +/- in payment screen"

+* Added user group "Point of Sale - Enable pricelist button".
+  If user belongs to this group, pricelist button will be enabled, otherwise disabled.

 * Contact's barcode does not depend on company (as it was in odoo 10.0)

 * Option to display specific products in POS (using POS Shop feature)